 A Gluten Free Diet For Thyroid Health

-There’s a definite link between gluten and thyroid health problems.
-Therefore strictly eliminating gluten from the diet is an important strategy for anyone who wants to recover their thyroid health, even when you don’t think you are gluten intolerant.
+There’s a definite link between gluten and thyroid health disorders.
+Strictly eliminating gluten from the diet is a vital step for anyone wanting to transform their thyroid health, even when you think gluten is not a problem for you.

 Avoiding Gluten Requires a 100% Commitment

-There are no cheat days!
-Even trace amounts of gluten can trigger a gut-immune reaction.
-If this happens you are back to square one.
+You see even trace amounts of gluten can trigger a gut-immune reaction…and when this occurs you are sent back to square one.

-However, avoiding this common food ingredient could improve your energy levels, reduce brain fog, end the bloat, and may even help you lose weight, especially belly fat.
+Avoiding gluten could help you get back to feeling well.
+A gluten free diet could help improve energy levels, reduce brain fog, end the bloat, and may even help you lose weight, especially belly fat.